The Waiting Room Interview October 2014

 interesting.
 So it was a good excuse

-to go through and I made a list of anything between fifty and a hundred which I
+and I made a list of anything between fifty and a hundred which I

 thought could be used so there will definitely be another Missing Links in the